Florida fugitive siblings caught in Colorado

-A citizen tip paved the way for their capture, with the Colorado State Patrol learning at about 9 a.m. local time that the siblings' white car had been spotted at a campground near Colorado City.
+Two of them were apprehended then.
+A third suspect ran from the scene but was captured.

-Authorities had been searching since August 2 for Ryan Edward Dougherty, 21, Dylan Dougherty Stanley, 26, and Lee Grace E. Dougherty, 29, who are accused of shooting at a Florida police officer and robbing a bank in Georgia on the same day.
+Kirk said the suspects had minor injuries, but no police officers were injured.

-Their car was no longer at the campground when deputies arrived on Wednesday, but a Pueblo County Sheriff's deputy soon spotted it at a gas station, according to the state patrol.
+Authorities had been searching since August 2 for Ryan Edward Dougherty, 21, Dylan Dougherty Stanley, 26, and Lee Grace E. Dougherty, 29, who are accused of shooting at a Florida police officer and robbing a bank in Georgia.

-The siblings took off as troopers tried to make a traffic stop, and a high-speed pursuit ensued.
+The FBI in Denver said on Tuesday that it believed the siblings had been in Colorado Springs.

 The scene in Colorado on Wednesday was similar to the one police said played out in Florida last week.